seokhwankim/dstc5/README.md

 More details about the challenge can be found from the official website (http://workshop.colips.org/dstc5/index.html).

-This repository provides the resources including evaluation scripts and ontology for the challenge participants.
+This repository provides the resources including evaluation scripts, ontology, and handbooks for the challenge participants.